Headed to Colorado? Check out these hidden gems near Denver!

 I mainly cover the areas north and west of Denver.

-I’ve included a map at the bottom, so you can see where each place is, as well as an itinerary for a 3 or 4 day weekend!
+I’ve also included a map at the bottom of my post so you can see where each place is, as well as an itinerary for a 3 or 4 day weekend!

-Without further ado, here is a list of seven hidden gems you’ve got to visit, with some extra sights to see along the way!
+Without further ado, here is a list of 7 hidden gems you’ve got to visit, with some extra sights to see along the way!

 1. Aldefer/ Three Sisters Park, Evergreen

 My favorite thing about Aldefer Park is how big it is.

 This gorgeous park in Evergreen, Colorado is only a 45 minute drive West of Denver.